-BWI is a professional organization consisting of writers, editors, publishers, photographers, broadcasters, public relations specialists and others in the communications profession associated with the boating industry.
+BWI is a professional organization consisting of writers, editors, publishers, photographers, videographers, broadcasters, public relations specialists and stakeholders associated with the boating industry.

 Members include active marine journalists across the United States, Canada and Europe; associate members in public relations roles; and supporting members, such as marine manufacturers and service companies.

 BWI is Best Known For…